MinecraftWars/Gringotts/README.md

 ### Currency ###
 Per default Gringotts uses emeralds as currency, but this can be changed to any other type of item.
+To use Gringotts with Tekkit, you will need to adjust this to a 1.2.5-compatible item (eg gold ingots, id 266) or a Tekkit item (eg industrial credits, id 30186)

 Example configuration section: